PalmDevs/react-native-material-3/README.md

 <br />

 > [!IMPORTANT]\
 > **STATUS UPDATE!** I've been unable to work on the project recently since I'm busy with school.
 Although, this project **will certainly not be abondoned**.
-[Read more about this on my Discord server.](https://discord.com/invite/mHq2bTfeSa)
 >
 > The library is being slowly worked on.
 See the [roadmap](#%EF%B8%8F-roadmap) for more information.